Best Income Protection Insurance For Contractors In 2024

 The Key Benefits of Income Protection

-If you are a contractor, insurance is essential protection that you should consider.
-There are crucial benefits of having a plan in place which include the following:
+If you are a contractor, insurance is an essential protection that you should consider.
+There are crucial benefits of having a plan in place, which include the following:

-• Policies can tailor to provide salary payments right up to your retirement if you are unable to ever return to the workplace
+- Policies can be tailored to provide salary payments right up to your retirement if you are unable to ever return to the workplace

-As a contractor, make sure that you are financially secure should you be unable to work through accident, illness or injury.
+As a contractor, ensure you are financially secure should you be unable to work through accident, illness or injury.
 To understand if income protection is for you, consider the following:

 Savings

-As a contractor, do you have enough savings to last a year without working?
+Do you have enough savings as a contractor to last a year without working?
 Injury or illness could result in being out of the workplace for a long time.

 Financial commitments

-Have you got financial obligations that may come under pressure should you be unable to work?
-It includes mortgage payments, personal loans, school and university fees and general month-to-month living expenses.
+Do you have financial obligations that may come under pressure should you be unable to work?
+These include mortgage payments, personal loans, school and university fees, and general month-to-month living expenses.

 Supporting partner